 Nursing Homes: When an individual requires 24-hour medical care with ongoing supervision, this may be the best option.
 According to the 2018 Cost of Care Study by Genworth, the annual median cost of care for a private room in a nursing home is in excess of $100,000 per year.4 Depending on your assets, Medicaid may be an option to help cover the cost of this type of care.

 Permanent Residency: This option has been around for a long time with families sometimes pooling their resources to purchase an additional home.
 Other options, like Luna Azul in Phoenix, AZ, offer a new community of 30 privately owned homes with a clubhouse and a 24-hour staff for adults with specialized needs.
-This new concept allows individuals to live independently in a community with other residents that have specialized needs as well.
+They are then able to access resources such as Phoenix carpet cleaning to help keep the homes clean and healthy for residents, This new concept allows individuals to live independently in a community with other residents that have specialized needs as well.
 The community also permits the owner to rent out their additional rooms to others who may not have the ability to purchase a home.5

 In summary, implementing a proper plan for your loved ones with special needs is more important now than ever before.
 As Baby Boomers continue to live longer and often require long term care themselves, so do individuals with special needs.
 Advancements in medicine contribute to the longer life expectancy and health care costs continue to rise.
 Housing costs continue to increase, and there is a shortage of quality options for individuals with special needs.
 If applicable, government benefits can be an extremely difficult landscape to navigate.
 Cost and time are often barriers for families to start the planning process.
 If your clients haven’t explored their options yet, urge them to reach out to their attorney, a ChSNC, financial advisor, and tax professional to address their individual situation.
 Creating a plan sooner rather than later and reviewing that plan often, rather than never, will help provide peace of mind for your clients and their families.